 CARES Act (Stimulus #1)

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act went into effect on April 1, 2020.
-The bill contains relief policies that provide financial help to families during the coronavirus outbreak, including stimulus payments of up to $1,200 per adult individual, additional unemployment funds, and a moratorium on federal student loan payments.
+The bill contained relief policies that provided financial help to families during the coronavirus outbreak, including stimulus payments of up to $1,200 per adult individual, additional unemployment funds, and a moratorium on federal student loan payments.

-Many Americans (over 80% of adults) can expect a one-time direct payment of up to $1,200 per adult individual ($2,400 for couples) and $500 for each child age 16 and younger as part of the government’s stimulus package to provide relief during the coronavirus outbreak.
-This payment is intended to help most Americans and is not dependent on your employment status.
-The maximum a family can receive is a one-time payment of $7,500.
-You can calculate how much you are likely to receive at the Washington Post.
+Many Americans (over 80% of adults) received a one-time direct payment of up to $1,200 per adult individual ($2,400 for couples) and $500 for each child age 16 and younger as part of the government's stimulus package to provide relief during the coronavirus outbreak.
+This payment was intended to help most Americans and was not dependent on your employment status.
+The maximum a family received was a one-time payment of $7,500.

-The Internal Revenue Service (IRS) will determine your stimulus eligibility based on your 2019 or 2018 tax return.
-If you haven’t filed taxes in those years, the income will be based on your Social Security statement.
-The IRS said that Americans who were not required to file taxes in the last two years (including low-income taxpayers, some veterans, and individuals with disabilities—but not Social Security recipients) will have to file a "simple tax return," with basic information like filing status, number of dependents and bank information so the government can send the stimulus money.
+The Internal Revenue Service (IRS) determined your stimulus eligibility based on your 2019 or 2018 tax return.
+If you didn't file taxes in those years, the income was based on your Social Security statement.
+The IRS said that Americans who were not required to file taxes in 2018 and 2019 (including low-income taxpayers, some veterans, and individuals with disabilities—but not Social Security recipients) were required to file a "simple tax return," with basic information like filing status, number of dependents and bank information so the government can send the stimulus money.
 The IRS has stated that those filing the simple form will not owe tax.
-Non-filers who would like to receive their payment through direct deposit can provide their bank details to the IRS here.

 For more information on a simple tax return, or how to update your address with the IRS, visit the IRS website.